Product Update: Build Vehicle Service Histories with Work Order Management

 Complete the feedback loop by creating and tracking work orders

-Creating work orders is an integral part of fleet maintenance software.
-Once a problem has been identified on a fleet vehicle, the next step for a fleet manager is to create and assign the work order.
-The fleet manager authorizes the work that needs to be done and then shares it with the technician who is responsible for working on the actual maintenance.
+Creating fleet work orders is an integral part of fleet maintenance software.
+For instance, when a fleet manager identifies a vehicle issue, the next step for a fleet manager is to create and assign the work order.
+The fleet manager can authorize the work and share it with the technician who is responsible for working on the actual maintenance.

-Work order software enables you to plan, schedule, and carry out fleet maintenance from beginning to end, while unifying data for accurate maintenance reporting and predictive analytics.
-Furthermore, work order software simplifies the fleet maintenance process by producing work orders and tracking service, allowing you to spend less time on paperwork and more time on critical duties.
+Fleet work order software enables you to plan, schedule, and carry out maintenance from beginning to end while unifying data for accurate maintenance reporting and predictive analytics.
+Furthermore, fleet work order software simplifies the maintenance process by producing and tracking service requests, allowing you to spend less time on paperwork and more time on critical duties.

 Streamline maintenance and repair workflows

-Pitstop has added a new module – work order management where fleet managers can create work orders, view existing work orders and keep track of ongoing work orders.
-The fleet manager can update the work order status to one of the following: Open, Pending, In Progress, Blocked for Parts, Waiting for Approval, and Resolved.
+Pitstop has added a new module – fleet work order management, where fleet managers can create, view existing and keep track of ongoing work orders.
+For example, the fleet manager can update the work order status to one of the following: Open, Pending, In Progress, Blocked for Parts, Waiting for Approval, and Resolved

 Example of the work order management module – View All Work orders

-Example of the work order management – Creating Work order (1)
+Example of work order management – Creating Work order (1)

-Pitstop has made a lot of effort into simplifying the process of filling out the work orders.
+Pitstop has made a lot of effort to simplify the process of filling out the work orders.
 When a fleet manager selects a vehicle, they can see the summary of all issues on the vehicles and how important those issues are, and if they will lead to a failure.
-With this feature, fleet managers no longer need to sort through spreadsheets and stay organized by tracking service work and properly analyzing operating expenses with work order software.
-The fleet manager can then easily link existing services on the vehicle to the work order line.
-The work order line can then be modified once the work is performed to fill in other fields the actual work performed, labor cost, and parts cost.
+In addition, fleet managers no longer need to sort through spreadsheets and stay organized by tracking service work and properly analyzing operating expenses with work order software.
+The fleet manager can then easily link existing services on the vehicle to the repair order line.
+Fleet managers can modify the repair order to fill in other fields, the actual maintenance performed, labor cost, and parts cost.

-Example of the work order management – Creating a work order (2)
+Example of work order management – Creating a work order (2)

-The power of predictive and work order management – all in one place!
+The power of predictive and fleet work order management – all in one place!

-Example of work order management reporting – Fleet Downtime Savings with Pitstop
+Example of work order management reporting – Downtime Savings with Pitstop

 This new tool is now available to all clients for those who are interested.
 Contact our team (or visit pitstopconnect.com/book-a-demo) to learn more about how Pitstop’s fleet maintenance software can improve the safety, efficiency, and economy of your operations.